Has the Mount Etna eruption got you wondering, are there any volcanoes in the UK? You may be surprised by the answer

 Ardnamurchan Peninsula, Highland

-Sunrise overlooking Loch Shiel from the breathtaking Ardnamurchan Peninsula/Credit: Getty
+Sunrise on Loch Shiel, seen from the breathtaking Ardnamurchan Peninsula/Credit: Getty

-The Ardnamurchan Peninsula and the Isle of Mull on the west coast of Scotland are remnants of volcanic activity that ended around 55 million years ago but which would have rivalled Iceland's eruptions in their heyday.
-It might not be immediately obvious on the ground, but looking from the air the concentric rings of the points where lava spluttered up to the surface.
+The Ardnamurchan Peninsula and the Isle of Mull on the west coast of Scotland are remnants of volcanic activity that ended around 55 million years ago, but which would have rivalled Iceland's eruptions in their heyday.
+It may not be immediately obvious on the ground, but concentric rings of the points where lava spluttered up to the surface can be seen from the air.

 Arthur's Seat, Scotland